Ever tried to create a business plan and ended up running for the hills?

 This is quite possibly the most important cell to get right.
-Start with what’s different about your product or business that makes you stand out from the crowd and offer a different solution to what’s already out there?
+Start with your story.
+What’s different about your product or business that makes you stand out from the crowd and offer a different solution to what’s already out there?

-Having a clear UVP will also be seriously valuable when it comes to hooking in early adopters.
+Having a clear unique value proposition (UVP) will also be seriously valuable when it comes to hooking in early adopters.
 You might feel that your UVP is too bold or exclusive, but early adopters don’t want to be spoken to in the same way that the potential mainstream customer will.